-Eliminating the need for existing spectroscopic information can be a method of efficiently increasing the known population of BCDs, particularly at the lowest metallicities, since this allows a targeted spectroscopic campaign of the lowest-metallicity galaxies based on photometry alone.
-In Section 2, we describe a new photometric query designed to identify new metal-poor BCDs in our local Universe using only photometric data from SDSS.
-Observations of a subset of candidate BCDs, along with data reduction procedures are described in Section 3.
-We discuss emission line measurements, present gas phase oxygen abundances, and derive metallicities of 94 new systems in Section 4, and calculate the distance, $H\alpha$ luminosity, star formation rate, and stellar mass to each system.
-In Section 5, we discuss our sample of BCDs in the context of the population of metal-poor systems as a whole and consider other photometric surveys that offer a means of discovering BCDs, both locally as in SDSS, as well as pushing towards higher redshift.
+Eliminating the need for existing spectroscopic information can be a method of efficiently increasing the known population of BCDs, particularly at the lowest metallicities, as this allows a targeted spectroscopic campaign of the lowest-metallicity galaxies on the basis of photometry alone.
+In Section 2, we describe a new photometric query designed to identify new metal-poor BCDs in our local universe using only photometric data from SDSS.
+Observations of a subset of candidate BCDs, along with data reduction procedures, are described in Section 3.
+We discuss emission-line measurements, present gas-phase oxygen abundances, and derive metallicities of 94 new systems in Section 4, and calculate the distance, $H\alpha$ luminosity, star formation rate, and stellar mass to each system.
+In Section 5, we discuss our sample of BCDs in the context of the population of metal-poor systems as a whole and consider other photometric surveys that offer a means of discovering BCDs, both locally as in SDSS, as well as pushing toward higher redshift.
 Our findings are summarized in Section 6.

-2. CANDIDATE SELECTION
+2. Candidate Selection